Ronald Dominique: Biography

-Ronald Joseph Dominique was born on January 9, 1964, in Thibodaux, Louisiana, the younger of two children.
+Ronald Joseph Dominique was born on January 9, 1964, in Thibodaux, Louisiana, the youngest of six children.
 His parents were poor laborers who lived in a trailer park located on the outskirts of the city.
-Because of his family's financial circumstances, Dominique lived out his childhood and adolescence in poverty, but still managed to attend the local Thibodaux High School, from which he graduated in 1983.
-After leaving school, he entered the Nicholls State University, where he studied computer science.
-However, he quickly lost interest and dropped out in the mid-1980s.
+He attended the local Thibodaux High School.
 During his school years, Dominique was known for his melancholic temperament, lack of communication skills and weight problems.
 These, coupled with low self-esteem and poor health, made him the target of bullying.
 Despite singing in the school choir, Dominique was considered an unpopular social outcast since he didn't play sports, didn't do drugs or drink alcohol.
 Shortly before leaving school, Dominique discovered that he was gay, and visited a local gay bar several times.
 However, some of his classmates had seen him there, resulting in harassment.
 Dominique vehemently denied accusations of being homosexual.

+He graduated from high school in 1983; because of his family's financial circumstances, Dominique had lived out his childhood and adolescence in poverty.
+After leaving school, he entered the Nicholls State University, where he studied computer science.
+However, he quickly lost interest and dropped out in the mid-1980s.